 Things to see not far from San Felipe, Mexico

 - Konsag Island – just a 45-minute boat ride away from the Bay of San Felipe likes Konsag island.
 Seals, seabirds, and sea lions can be observed on the island.

-- Peurtecitos – these little ports contain small pockets of hot springs located 50 meter (164 feet) from San Felipe.
+- Peurtecitos – these little ports contain small pockets of hot springs located 50 Miles (80 km) from San Felipe.
 The waters are believed to have healing properties that visitors can relax and soak in.

 - Desert tours – desert tours to the surrounding environment and mountains around San Felipe give you the opportunity to explore a unique fauna and flora with species that are only found in these regions.

 Activities in San Felipe, Mexico in the winter

 - Sports fishing – many snowbirds enjoy fishing and during your stay in San Felipe, you can engage in this popular pastime.

 - Beach visits – San Felipe has a lot of pristine and unspoiled beaches.
 The waters are warm enough to swim in and the sunset is simply beautiful.
 You can enjoy several hours of sunbathing or stroll down the soft sands of the beach as well.

 - San Felipe Malecon – the seawall that faces the town's main beach area is referred to as the Malecon.
 There are food stalls serving up local creations like shrimp tacos and other vendors selling different products.
 You can spend winter evenings strolling down the boardwalk and observing San Felipe's daily activities.

 Shopping + Restaurants.
 Are they open in the winter?